The answers concern medical aid in dying (MAID) in Canada, including Quebec. Occasionally, a few minor differences may be noted.

 The “end of life” criterion is no longer an eligibility requirement, which is also the case for the “reasonably foreseeable natural death” criterion.

 From the moment you are diagnosed with a physical illness that is deemed incurable or for which you do not want treatment, it is your right to request MAID.
-Together, you and the physician performing the assessment will select the date that MAID will be administered.
+Together, you and the provider* performing the assessment will select the date that MAID will be administered.

 My loved one is unable to consent to receiving MAID.
 Can I provide consent for them?